sammancoaching/website/society/membership.md

 This page sets out:
 * Benefits available to both members and non-members
-* Benefits are available only to members
+* Benefits available only to members
 * Requirements before people will be offered membership
 * Additional benefits available to members in certain roles within the society